Unboxed-Software/solana-course/content/token22-on-chain.md

 solana --version
 ```

-If the version printed out after running `solana --version` is less than `1.18.0` then you can update the cli version manually.
+If the version printed out after running `solana --version` is less than `1.18.0` then you can update the [cli version manually](https://docs.solanalabs.com/cli/install).
 Note, at the time of writing this, you cannot simply run the `solana-install update` command.
 This command will not update the CLI to the correct version for us, so we have to explicitly download version `1.18.0`.
 You can do so with the following command:

 ```bash
 solana-install init 1.18.0
 ```

-If you run into this error at any point attempting to build the program, that likely means you do not have the correct version of the solana CLI installed.
+If you run into the following error at any point attempting to build the program, that likely means you do not have the correct version of the solana CLI installed.

 ```bash
 anchor build